fburdell/fburdell/README.md

 # Hello, my name is Frank

 I grew up in northern Virginia and currently reside in central Pennsylvania.
 I competed springboard in college and fell in love with print making at some point.
-My early interest in philosophy lead me down the rabbit hole of maths-- particularly, statistics.
+My early interest in analytic philosophy lead me down the rabbit hole of maths-- particularly, foundational topics.

 ## Civic systems
 I work as a data and systems consultant providing enterprise digital modernization and transformation to federal clients at the [Kastling Group](https://kastling.com/).
 I've been lucky to work with the [Office of the Clerk](https://clerk.house.gov/) and of the [House Legislative Counsel](https://legcounsel.house.gov/) within the [U.S. House of Representatives](), and [Democracy Fund](https://democracyfund.org/) in coordination with [GovTrack](https://www.govtrack.us/).